iobio/example-bamViewer/step5/README.md

 ```

 ### Show mate pair
 Lets say we want to emphasize mate pairs in this visualization.
 Here we can add some custom d3 code that is not part of the chart to get a magnifying effect.
-Add this right below where you call the chart, around line 213
+Add this right below where you call the chart, below [line 168](https://github.com/iobio/example-app/blob/master/step4/app.step4.html#L168)
 ```JavaScript
 // Add mate pair expand on hover selection.selectAll('.alignment polygon') // select all alignments, which are polygons